2D Inverted Pendulum

 Mini Maglev

-For our two-year (September 2024 - May 2026) engineering capstone we are designing, in a team of four, a miniaturized maglev train.
+For our fourth year (September 2024 - April 2025) engineering capstone our main goal was to design, in a team of four, a miniaturized maglev train.
 A maglev train is a train that uses magnetic levitation to move without touching the track, and moves at high speeds with minimal friction.
-Our train will be powered by a linear induction motor.
+The train is powered by a linear induction motor.

-The reason I was attracted to this project is because it contains a combination of physics (electromagnetism, which has always been one of the topics that has been most intersting to me) and control systems (which will be used to stabilize and control the speed of the train).
+The reason I was attracted to this project is because it contains a combination of physics (electromagnetism, which has always been one of the topics that has been most interesting to me) and control systems (for stabilizing and controlling the speed of the train).

 Below is our official Capstone Proposal: